TrakHound/MTConnect.NET/libraries/MTConnect.NET-JSON/README.md

 # MTConnect.NET-JSON
 MTConnect.NET-JSON is an extension library to MTConnect.NET that provides reading and writing as JSON formatted Response Documents

+>**Note:** This Module is still under development and may be deprecated in the future.
+Please feel free to leave feedback or create Issues on GitHub.

 ## Nuget
 <table>
     <thead>